TrustierSquid/wolflite/readme.md

 ## Features

-- Simple blog posts
+- Blog posts
-- User creation
+- User creation and authentication
+- Lighter version of the 'Den' System from the original WOLF

 # Getting Started